 The store’s role is changing, and operations have had to bear the brunt.
 In addition to being a place to research and purchase goods, bricks-and-mortar has become an increasingly important customer service touch point, a fulfilment centre, and a returns destination.

-This has increased the demands on both store associates and operational logistics – in the past six months alone, 51% of consumers have returned an item to the store, while 21% have made a click-and-collect purchase, according to KPMG research, Retail Survey 2017 – What consumers are telling us.
+This has increased the demands on both store associates and operational logistics – in the past six months alone, 51% of consumers have returned an item to the store, while 21% have made a click-and-collect purchase, according to KPMG research,

 Bringing digital technologies into the store environment gives retailers the power to connect essential data at the back-end of the business with front-line staff, to enhance customer service – and many operational leaders are already leveraging this connectivity.